MichaelB387/first_portfolio/readme/readme.md

 - linking files HTML to CSS

   There were numerous times where the html file wouldn't link to the relevent css file, on occasion the site would work when operating on a local server but when uploaded to netlify without any changes the site wouldn't work.
-  Also when opening the HTML file directly in a browser window this would run but then the loacl server version wouldn't work.
+  Also when opening the HTML file directly in a browser window this would run but then the local server version wouldn't work.

 - adding images